diayan/diayan/README.md

 - 🔭 I’m currently working on an exciting app for both Mac & iOS.
 - 🌱 I’m currently learning Testing and Advanced App Architechtures on iOS.
-- 👴🏿 I have been building mobile apps for over over 3 years.
+- 👴🏿 I have been building mobile apps with modern languages(Swift and Kotlin) for over over 3 years.
 - ❤️ I Love Design so i focus on designer to developer ***Handoffs*** and ***Design Tokens*** for iOS.
 - 📫 How to reach me?:  diayansiat@gmail.com